Teaching Primary Australian Curriculum - The Arts PG (11337.1)

 5 x school-based clinics

-This unit involves work integrated learning: Placement or Internship
+This unit involves work integrated learning: School clinics.

 Students must adhere to University policy during WIL activities, including the Student Conduct Rules 2018, the WIL Policy and WIL Procedure, and the Assessment Policy and Assessment Procedure.